hoanguyen77/OCT/README.md

 	<ol>
 	   <h3>1.
 Register to open your account </h3>

-		   <li> Enter your username (more than 3 characters), email (available email) and the password (at least 6 chracters) and Click “Set up account ” to access your account.</li>
+		   <li> Enter your username (more than 3 characters), email (available email) and the password (at least 6 chracters) and Click “Set up account ” to access your account.
+In this page: if you are not ready, you can come back to Per Scholas page to discover more, if you are already have account, please come to sign in page.</li>

 	 <h3>2.
 Login to account </h3>